FOREX-Dollar eases as euro falls on ECB speculation

 Buying of the Australian dollar and other currencies from commodities-centered economies were also helped by the euro's weakness as investors exiting the common currency took on more risk, a strategist said.

+The common currency also hit a 13-month low against the dollar of $1.3151 earlier on Wednesday, though it recovered later to a session high in New York of $1.32 after a report the ECB appeared unlikely to shift polices next week.

+Currency markets this week have been preoccupied with expectations the ECB will loosen its monetary polices, according to Alan Ruskin, global head of foreign exchange strategy at Deutsche Bank in New York.

+"Up until the last 12 to 24 hours that has certainly played dollar positive against the euro and euro negative against pretty much all currencies," Ruskin said.
+"Today there is a risk positive (sentiment) and currencies that would benefit from a risk perspective have done so."

-The New Zealand dollar rose over 0.6 percent to $0.8374 , after giant cooperative Fonterra announced a partnership with a Chinese food manufacturer to sell milk in China.
+The New Zealand dollar was the biggest mover among developed currencies, rising over 0.5 percent to $0.8381, after giant cooperative Fonterra announced a partnership with a Chinese food manufacturer to sell milk in China.
 Dairy is New Zealand's largest export earner.

-The U.S. dollar was off nearly 1 percent to 1.084 Canadian dollars in trading after U.S. restaurant group Burger King announced an $11 billion deal for Canada's Tim Hortons .

-The euro, which traded at nearly $1.40 in May, hit a 13-month low against the dollar of $1.3151 earlier on Wednesday, though it recovered later to a session high in New York of $1.32 after a report the ECB appeared unlikely to shift polices next week.

-Currency markets this week have been preoccupied with expectations the ECB will loosen its monetary polices, according to Alan Ruskin, global head of foreign exchange strategy at Deutsche Bank in New York.

-"Today there is a risk positive (sentiment) and currencies that would benefit from a risk perspective have done so," Ruskin said.

 The euro has been hit in recent weeks by a slew of weak data from the euro zone, where inflation fell to 0.4 percent in July and is expected to have fallen to 0.3 percent in August in data published on Friday.
 That is far below the ECB's "danger zone" of 1 percent, let alone its target of just under 2 percent.